10th April 2018

 Demonstration of creativity

 I think I am becoming more creative as I go through the course.
-I took a lot of images for this assignment, I also took instant images and would have liked to work more with film which is a suggestion my tutor mentioned for A5.
+I took a lot of images for this assignment and I also took instant images.
+I would have liked to work with film which is a suggestion my tutor mentioned for A5.
 I took images from moving cars, images that were pure experiments that I feel worked well to convey a mood.

 I certainly spent a lot of time thinking about this assignment.
 But I really didn’t do much research at all.
 Initially I found it hard to reflect on feedback as by the time I had finished I just wanted to move on to something new.
 Hopefully I am now correcting those deficiencies with this reflection and with further work.
 I did start to think about some of the ideas my tutor mentioned, but that research was all after the work, not during and before.
 Until a few months ago the research in terms of looking at the work of other photographers has been a real weakness for me.